Temps and termites are on the rise. Schedule your free inspection today.

 If you’ve had honey bees in the past, especially in areas that were not so easily accessible, ensuring all the honeycomb has been removed will help to prevent future infestations.
 Pheromones left on the honeycomb may attract future swarms.

-Western Exterminator’s Technicians can help eliminate the risks associated with nests in and around your property.
-Our certified and licensed bee experts can quickly determine what the most effective treatment approach is for your home or business.
+Western Exterminator’s technicians can help eliminate the risks associated with nests in and around your property.
+Our bee experts can quickly determine what the most effective treatment approach is for your home or business.
 Give us a call to schedule an inspection.